 Starting byte: 221

 Ending byte: 221

 Character type: Alpha

-Example: Blank if in debit, '-' if in credit
+Example: Blank if in debit or 0, '-' if in credit

-- This field is for use on Card products only (account type 05) for all other product types the field should contain a blank. - For account type 05 (see Appendix 4 and 9) this field should be populated if the Previous Statement Balance field (above) is in credit. - Only Blank or '-' are accepted in this field other values will prevent the updating of the entire file.
+- This field is for use on Credit Card or store card products only (account type 05 and 37) for all other product types the field should contain a blank. - For account type 05 and 37 (see Appendix 3 and 8) this field should be populated if the Previous Statement Balance field (above) is in credit. - Only Blank or '-' are accepted in this field, other values may prevent the updating of the entire file.